jansengsy/movie-database/README.md

 ## Getting Started

 The database used while developing was an sqlite database.
-To set this up when running locally navigate to the project root folder ann run:
+To set this up when running locally navigate to the project root folder and run:

 ```
 touch database/database.sqlite